My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 Most guests come to visit the temples in My Son in the morning.
 So, you will see a lot of people there from 9:00 am – 12:00 pm.

-In the late afternoon, after 3:00 pm, My Son has less of the guests, giving you a quiet time to take pictures of the ancient architectural buildings.
+In the late afternoon, after 3:00 pm, My Son has fewer guests, giving you a quiet time to take pictures of the ancient architectural buildings.

-Typically, a few tour companies organize the sunrise tour in the early morning or sunset tour to help you escape from the crowded.
+Typically, a few travel companies organize the sunrise tour in the early morning or sunset tour to help you escape from the crowd.

-If you can get up early, a sunrise tour to explore the mysterious My Son Sanctuary from Hoi An at 5:30 am on dry days is worth to do.
+If you can get up early, a sunrise tour to explore the mysterious My Son Sanctuary from Hoi An at 5:30 am on dry days is worth doing.

 Travel from Hoi An to My Son